 Who’s Responsible for the Agile Marketing Backlog

 The Marketing Owner (more about them here), is responsible for the team’s output.
 Whatever the Agile marketing team produces falls on the MO’s head.
-They do this by prioritizing the backlog.

 But that’s why this role exists.
 We need someone who understands both the business needs and the team’s capacity so they can make daily decisions about what work gets done and when.